jalphonso/ufts/INSTALLATION.md

 # INSTALLATION

 ## Certificates
-Use a standard openssl.cnf.
-Update if needed.
-Default location is typically /etc/ssl/openssl.cnf If you have it elsewhere you'll need to supply it in most of the commands.
+You will need an openssl.cnf preferably in the default location is typically /etc/ssl/openssl.cnf If you have it elsewhere you'll need to supply it with the -conf <filename> in most of the commands.

-#### Example openssl.cnf:
+#### openssl.cnf:
 ```
 #
 # OpenSSL example configuration file.